-Lennon spent much of his 30th birthday at EMI Studios in London, where he recorded the John Lennon/Plastic Ono Band song Remember.
+Lennon spent much of his birthday at EMI, where he was recording the John Lennon/Plastic Ono Band song ‘Remember’.
 Earlier that day, at Tittenhurst Park, he saw his father Alf Lennon for the final time.

 George Harrison had a Ferrari, a 330 GTC, which was dark blue with a cream interior, and it was parked out the front of the studio.
 And stuck to his windscreen he had a little vase holder with a little plastic flower in it.
 He took it out, walked into Studio 3 and said, ‘Happy birthday, John.’
 He gave him the plastic flower and they had a hug.
 Yoko had brought in this present for John, which was a sensory box.
 It was about twice the size of a shoebox, with lots of holes in it.
 You had to put your finger in – one hole would be warm and mushy, one would be wet, one would have a pin in it.
 John had such a ball with it.